vighneshiyer/vighneshiyer.com/content/research/events/2025_03-gpu_mode-beyond_cuda-gtc/index.md

 - https://semianalysis.com/2025/04/23/amd-2-0-new-sense-of-urgency-mi450x-chance-to-beat-nvidia-nvidias-new-moat/
   - Yeah Dylan and friends have laid out all the ways that NVIDIA is way ahead, and is increasing the gap day by day.
 AMD is falling further behind.
+  - It seems like Dylan's bullying and geohotz's bullying was necessary to give AMD employees leverage over management to do important things like ship MI boxes to top devs/labs and allocate funding for pytorch CI.
+If the management is so incompetent that this requires bullying, it doesn't give confidence about AMD's future.
+There has to be a massive purge, Musk-style.
+AMD's management seems to be filled with middle-manager salary-drawing airheads with little engineering background - the exact opposite of NVIDIA.